MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exregistercallback.md

+#### CallbackContext

+A pointer to a driver-supplied context area as specified in the <i>CallbackContext</i> parameter of <b>ExRegisterCallback</b>.

+#### Argument1

+A pointer to a parameter defined by the callback object.

+#### Argument2

+A pointer to a parameter defined by the callback object.

 ### -param CallbackContext [in, optional]

 A pointer to a caller-defined structure of data items to be passed as the context parameter of the callback routine each time it is called.
 Typically the context is part of the caller's device object extension.

-##### - CallbackFunction.CallbackContext

-A pointer to a driver-supplied context area as specified in the <i>CallbackContext</i> parameter of <b>ExRegisterCallback</b>.

-##### - CallbackFunction.Argument1

-A pointer to a parameter defined by the callback object.

-##### - CallbackFunction.Argument2

-A pointer to a parameter defined by the callback object.

 ## -returns